If you know me well, you know I’ve got a decently weird story (at least I like to think so).

 I considered getting my Master’s in Business, but where’s the fun in that?
 I went for the Master’s in Medieval Literature & Culture.
 Two years of graduate coursework, teaching, research and other shenanigans later, I’ve got another degree in my hand.

-After a brief trip to Europe I thought: hmm, now what?.
-Well, time to join what adults call “the real world” (gulp).
+After a brief trip to Europe I thought: Hmm, now what?
+Well, I guess it’s time to join what adults call “the real world” (gulp).

-I’m just kidding, it wasn’t that bad.
-It was actually great!
-I got a pretty good gig at a great company, and held that for a year.
-As fun as the job was, though, it would never be as fulfilling or enriching as the two weeks I had in Europe.
+And that’s exactly what I did.
+It wasn’t bad, but it wasn’t great.
+I got a pretty good gig at a Fortune 500 company, and held that for a year.
+As fun as the job was, though, it would never be as fulfilling or enriching as the two weeks I spent in Europe.

 So I decided to spend my year in the adult world learning and preparing to become location independent.
 It took a lot of work, time, mistakes and course-correcting, but I was finally able to set myself up as a freelancer who could take on the world.